apollographql/apollo-tooling/packages/apollo/README.md

 # Configuration

 The Apollo CLI and VS Code extension can be configured with an Apollo Config file.
-Apollo configuration is stored as a plain object and can be either specified under the `apollo` key in your `package.json` or as a separate `apollo.config.js` which exports the config data.
+Apollo configuration is stored as a plain object and can be either specified under the `apollo` key in your `package.json` or as a separate `apollo.config.js` file which exports the config data.

-Let's take a look at a basic configuration file (`apollo.config.js` style):
+You'll need to set up your Apollo configuration for all the features of the Apollo CLI and VS Code extension to work correctly.
+For full details on how to do that, [visit our docs](https://www.apollographql.com/docs/references/apollo-config.html).
+A basic configuration (`apollo.config.js` style) looks something like this:

 ```js
 module.exports = {